Tex4D: Zero-shot 4D Scene Texturing with Video Diffusion Models: Conclusions

 \section{Conclusions}

-In this paper, we present a zero-shot approach that generates multi-view, multi-frame consistent textures for untextured, animated mesh sequences based on a text prompt.
+In this paper, we present Tex4D, a zero-shot approach that generates multi-view, multi-frame consistent dynamic textures for untextured, animated mesh sequences based on a text prompt.
 By incorporating texture aggregation in the UV space within the diffusion process of a conditional video diffusion model, we ensure both temporal and spatial coherence in the generated textures.
-To address the variance shift introduced by texture aggregation, we propose a simple yet effective modification to the DDIM sampling algorithm.
-Additionally, we enhance temporal consistency by introducing a reference UV map and develop a dynamic background learning framework to produce fully textured 4D scenes.
+To leverage priors from existing video diffusion models, we develop an effective modification to the DDIM sampling process to address the variance shift issue caused by multi-view texture aggregation and design a background learning module.
+Additionally, we enhance temporal consistency by introducing a reference UV map and developing a dynamic background learning framework to produce fully textured 4D scenes.
 Extensive experiments show that our method can synthesize realistic and consistent 4D textures, demonstrating its superiority against state-of-the-art baselines.